ashrithhc/Graphical-console/README.md

 <img src="./images/screenshot.png" width="50%"/>

+### GOAL

-The goal of this project is to be able to print to each pixel on the screen via video memory given the below setup and to implement a font to test.
+Print to each pixel on the screen via video memory given the below setup and to implement a font to test.

 The code exposes the following API :